nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

    Follow the instructions to set up your account and to add an LTE device.
    A pattern of switch and button actions is displayed on the webpage.
 #.
 Power on or reset the kit.
 #.
-Observe in the terminal window connected to the first serial port that the kit starts up in the Secure Partition Manager.
+Observe in the terminal window connected to the first serial port that the kit starts up in Trusted Firmware-M.
    This is indicated by an output similar to the following lines:

    .. code-block:: console